TheDevPath/scrypto-examples-ep2/README.md

 Notice in this line `let my_bucket: Bucket = ResourceBuilder::new_fungible()` there is a type of Bucket being infered then the :: allows us to access the ResourceBuilder struct and call the new_fungible() function.

-And then there's this `-> ComponentAddress` in the instantiation function the arrow indicates the return type of our instantiate function which is a custom type of ComponentAddress
+Then there's this `-> ComponentAddress` in the instantiation function the arrow indicates the return type of our instantiate function which is a custom type of ComponentAddress

 Ok so let's take a stroll through the process I use to find these answers.
 I'll show you how to figure out what things are in the example blueprints and how you can go about beginning to compose your own custom blueprint logic.